 City of Breezy Point Notice of Public He

-City of Breezy Point Notice of Public Hearing Tuesday, April 11, 2023, 7:00 p.m.
-Breezy Point City Hall Whom It May Concern: Notice is hereby given that the City of Breezy Point Planning Commission / Board of Adjustment will hold a public hearing on Tuesday, April 11, 2023 at 7:00 p.m. or shortly thereafter at Breezy Point City Hall, 8319 County Road 11, to consider the following; Variance Application V-23-001 Schmidt Brothers Holdings LLC.
-Lots 13 and 14.
-Eighteenth Addition to Breezy Point Estates.
+City of Breezy Point Notice of Public Hearing Tuesday, May 9, 2023, 7:00 p.m.
+Breezy Point City Hall Whom It May Concern: Notice is hereby given that the City of Breezy Point Planning Commission / Board of Adjustment will hold a public hearing on Tuesday, May 9, 2023 at 7:00 p.m. or shortly thereafter at Breezy Point City Hall, 8319 County Road 11, to consider the following; Variance Application V-23-001 Schmidt Brothers Holdings LLC.
+Lots 13 and 14 Eighteenth Addition to Breezy Point Estates.
 Parcels 10211047 and 10211048.
-Request to construct dwelling and attached garage 13 feet from ROW A notice relative to above listed request is sent to all property owners located within 350 feet of the applicant’s property.
+Request to construct dwelling and attached garage 13 feet from ROW County Road 4 and 15 feet from Delineated Wetland.
+Variance Application V-23-002 Christopher Cullen.
+Lots 82 and 83 Fourth Addition to Breezy Point Estates.
+Parcel 10210849 (corner Aspen Ln & Birch Ln) Request to construct dwelling and attached garage on 15,315 sq. ft. parcel in R-3 Zone 16,000 sq. ft. parcel required by ordinance.
+Conditional Use permit Application C-23-002 Pat Pfeiffer 29833 Lakeshore Drive.
+Lots 18-21 Block 3 Breezy Point Club.
+Parcel 10211159.
+Request to construct accessory structure 15-20 ft height.
+R-3 Zone.
+A notice relative to above listed request is sent to all property owners located within 350 feet of the applicant’s property.
 Please share this information with your neighbor in the even t that any property owner has been missed, or that our records are not correct.
 Public is invited to attend and be heard on these matters.
-Jerry Bohnsack, Planner City of Breezy Point 218-569-1003 planner@cityofbreezypointmn.us (March 29; April 5, 2023) 208767
+Jerry Bohnsack, Planner City of Breezy Point 218-569-1003 planner@cityofbreezypointmn.us Echo Journal (April 26; May 3, 2023) 215763